Present perfect: Portuguese

 The Portuguese present perfect form conveys a true perfect aspect.
 Modern Portuguese differs from Spanish in that the auxiliary used is normally ter (Spanish tener) rather than haver (Spanish haber).
 Furthermore, the meaning of the present perfect is different from that in Spanish in that it implies an iterative aspect.
 Eu tenho comido translates to 'I have been eating' rather than 'I have eaten'.
 (However, other tenses are still as in Spanish: eu tinha comido means 'I had eaten' in modern Portuguese, like Spanish yo había comido.)

 The perfect aspect may be indicated lexically by using the simple past form of the verb, preceded by já ('already'): Eu já comi (lit.: 'I already ate') connotes 'I have already eaten'.

 E.g.: Ele já foi, como sabem, duas vezes candidato ao Prémio Sakharov, que é atribuído anualmente por este Parlamento.

 'He has, as you know, already been nominated twice for the Sakharov Prize, which this Parliament awards each year.'

+Amharic

+In Amharic, the Present Perfect is formed by combining the Gerund with the Continuous suffix “-all-” (eg. “ደርሶ derso”, having arrived –> “ደርሶናል dersonal”, we have arrived).
+Just like in English, its meaning differs from the Perfective in that the focus is on the result of the action.

+The Present Perfect is also used to indicate a present state with stative verbs, since using the Imperfective might imply a future situation (“ራቦኛል raboňal”, I am hungry rather than “ይርበኛል yırbeňal”).